HugoMatilla/JavaScriptCheatSheet/README.md

 * Global Execution Context (created and code executed)

 ## Variable environments.
-Where the variables live, and how they relate to each other un memory.
+Where the variables live, and how they relate to each other in memory.

 ## Scope Chain
 Functions use outer environments to find variables that are not in its execution contexts.